zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Sounds good.
 Think it over.

 **ZMD**: But you see the tragedy, though, right, of that I would rather just live in a world where just people just say everything, but there's this fear that ... different parties with different interests have differently sized megaphones.
-In principle, the thing that we're doing is actually symmetrical in that we are on the record in both directions, I already published one interview with you, I'm planning to publish more of our conversations.
+In principle, the thing that we're doing is actually symmetrical in that we are on the record in both directions.
+I already published [one interview with you](https://www.lesswrong.com/posts/oYnwTuxySiaZYDrur/my-interview-with-cade-metz-on-his-reporting-about-slate).
+I'm planning to publish more of our conversations.
 In principle, this is perfectly symmetrical, in practice there's the issue that, how many people read your stuff versus how many people read my stuff.
 You have more power to determine what happens in Society than me.

 **CM**: There are a lot of other powerful forces at work and with all this stuff, but I hear you.
 I hear you.
 Is that all the questions I had?
-Oh, how did you feel when the dying with dignity post went up?
+Oh, how did you feel when [the dying with dignity post](https://www.lesswrong.com/posts/j9Q8bRmwCgXRYAgcJ/miri-announces-new-death-with-dignity-strategy) went up?
 Did that surprise you what was the reaction of you and others to that?

 **ZMD**: I wasn't that surprised.
 It wasn't very surprising to people who had been paying attention, because he had been quietly saying similar things for a few years, but it was definitely a somber moment.

 **CM**: Tell me about that, why was it so somber?

 **ZMD**: Well, this person who a lot—I again, I have had my differences with Yudkowsky and reasons to distrust him—this person who we had learned a lot from, and whom a lot of us trusted quite a lot, was saying like, well, everyone's going to die.
 It's a pretty somber moment.
 It wasn't unexpected in that, that been a quiet vibe for a few years, and then April 1st was just like a time to like make it text instead of subtext.
-So I talked to Yudkowsky at an Independence Day party in 2021, and I don't quite remember the details, but like there was just this moment in conversation, where like he referred—you know, unfortunately, I didn't actually write a Diary entry immediately after the party, so I don't actually remember the details—there was a moment where he alluded to everyone's impending death, and I said something about how it hadn't really felt as real to me before DALL-E. So in January 2021, I think it was January 5th or January 6th, 2021, [OpenAI published DALL-E]((https://openai.com/index/dall-e/)), which was the text-to-image thing, the one that—the avocado chairs.
+So I talked to Yudkowsky at an Independence Day party in 2021, and I don't quite remember the details, but like there was just this moment in conversation, where like he referred—you know, unfortunately, I didn't actually write a Diary entry immediately after the party, so I don't actually remember the details—there was a moment where he alluded to everyone's impending death, and I said something about how it hadn't really felt as real to me before DALL-E. So in January 2021, I think it was January 5th or January 6th, 2021, [OpenAI published DALL-E](https://openai.com/index/dall-e/), which was the text-to-image thing, the one that—the avocado chairs.
 I like to say that that was, there's a line in my forthcoming memoir part where I say that that was the most significant thing that happened that week of January 2021.

 **CM**: Got it, got it.